 In 2007, Oakland County became the first and only Michigan governmental unit to fully fund the traditional retiree health care benefit obligations incurred before adoption of the Health Care Savings Account Program.
 Oakland County started actuarially funding its retiree health care obligation in 1987.
 In 2007, the County issued “Certificates of Participation” (COP’s), a type of bond, and established a source that fully-funded its existing retiree health care obligation for current and future retirees.
 On September 27, 2013 Oakland County initiated a private placement of securities to refinance the 2007 COP’s thereby reducing annual interest payment rates from 6.23% to 3.62%, a net savings of approximately $170 million.
 This refinancing not only saved the County taxpayers money, it also included the development of a superseding plan to secure health care for all eligible County retirees and their covered dependents to the end of their eligibility.
 Upon completion of the refinancing, the VEBA fund assets were 117% of the fund actuarially determined liabilities.
 The COP’s debt was paid off on April 1, 2014.

-The annual cost of retiree pension and health care benefits, both for the current year’s expenses and the actuarially determined amount for the future years’ costs, are accounted for in each year’s operating budget.
+The Oakland County Employee’s Retirement System Actuarial Valuation Report for period ending September 30, 2013 indicates that the Funded Ratio is 99.7%, or has an unfunded actuarial accrued liability of $2,404,742.
+However, it is important to note that the annual cost of retiree pension and health care benefits, both for the current year’s expenses and the actuarially determined amount for the future years’ costs, are accounted for in each year’s operating budget.
 None of the costs are hidden and none are pushed off onto future generations.

 Are incomes growing faster than public debt levels?